On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

 \begin{proof} Without loss of generality, let $\x_0$ excite the $k$ modes of $A$ corresponding to $\lambda_1, \cdots, \lambda_{r}$.
 Since $A$ is diagonalizable, let $A = U \Lambda U^{-1}$ be its eigen-decomposition and so $\x_0$ excite $\{\u_1,\cdots, \u_k\}$, i.e., $\x_0=\sum_{i=1}^k \beta_i \u_i$, with $\beta_i\not=0$.
 Define

 for $i=1,\cdots, r$.
 Furthermore, define the $r$-dimensional subspace,

 where the span is taken over the complex field.
 We prove by induction that $\x_t \in S$ for all $t = 1,\cdots,r$.
 Notice that $\x_0 \in S$ and suppose that $\{\x_0,\dots,\x_{t-1}\} \subset S$; recall from the proof of \Cref{cor:linIndp-special} that $\x_t = A\z_{t-1}$, where $\z_{t-1} = ~\Pi_{\mathcal{R}(\mathcal{X}_{t-2})^\perp} (\x_{t-1})$.
 Since $\x_{t-1}\in S$ and $\mathrm{span}\{\x_0,\dots,\x_{t-2}\} \subset S$, one can conclude that $\z_{t-1}\in S$, and from the definition of $S$, $\x_{t}=A\z_{t-1}\in S$.
 On the other hand, since $\lambda_1, \lambda_2, \cdots, \lambda_r$ are distinct eigenvalues, by \Cref{cor:linIndp-special}, $\textbf{dim}\left(\mathrm{span}\{\x_0,\dots,\x_{r-1}\}\right) = r$.
 By hypothesis of the induction $\mathrm{span}\{\x_0,\dots,\x_{r-1}\} \subset S$, and since $\textbf{dim}(S)=r$, we conclude that $\mathrm{span}\{\x_0,\dots,\x_{r-1}\}$ must be the entire $S$, i.e. $\mathrm{span}\{\x_0,\dots,\x_{r-1}\} = S$, proving the first claim.
-Lastly, since $\x_r \in S$, $\z_r =~\Pi_{\mathcal{R}(\mathcal{X}_{r-1})^\perp}(\x_r)=0$, and thus $\x_{r+1} = A \z_r = 0$, thereby completing the proof. \end{proof}
+Lastly, $\z_r =~\Pi_{\mathcal{R}(\mathcal{X}_{r-1})^\perp}(\x_r)=0$ since $\x_r \in S$, and thus $\x_{r+1} = A \z_r = 0$, thereby completing the proof. \end{proof}

 Following \Cref{prop:zero}, if $\x_0$ excites $k$ modes of the system corresponding to distinct eigenvalues with trivial algebraic multiplicities, then \Cref{alg:Controller} identifies all the excited modes of the system in $k$ iterations.
-Furthermore, this implies that $\x_{k +1}=0$, i.e., \ac{DGR} eliminates the unstable modes and regulates the unknown system in exactly $k+1$ iterations.
+Furthermore, this implies that $\x_{k +1}=0$, i.e., \ac{DGR} eliminates the unstable modes and regulates the unknown system in exactly $k+1$ iterations. { This also implies that, if $k< n$ then online regulation of the system is achieved, even before enough data is available for full identification of system parameters.}